lrusso/TalkingHead/README.md

 # Known bug

-- When a TAL file is loaded within a different screen size resolution, the data points may be misplaced.
+- When a TAL file is loaded with a different screen size resolution than the original, the data points may be misplaced.